rodreras/remote-sensing-studies/README.md

 In here, I showcase a couple of my projects, codes and analysis in the domain of Remote Sensing.

+To know more about the projects, visit each folder for further information in the README.md

 The tools that I use are mainly:

 - Python